===== A Public Service Announcement =====

 Let's finish the work Dr. Martin Luther King Jr began with his Poor People's Campaign: "...a radical redistribution of political and economic power."

-Please VOLUNTEER and DONATE.
+Please VOLUNTEER and DONATE to candidates and issues.
 You can even help by phonebanking from home, whenever you have a few minutes to spare.

 === Now back to your regularly scheduled personal ad. :) ===